13 Healthy Cereals Nutrition Pros Swear By

 How to find a healthy cereal

 Even though there are plenty of healthy breakfast recipes to pick from, sometimes a cold bowl of cereal is just what you need.
 That doesn’t mean you should reach for the favorites from your childhood.
-“Ninety-eight percent of available cereals are junk, so it’s actually pretty easy to pick a healthy one,” says Tamara Duker Freuman, MS, RD, a New York City–based dietitian who works in a gastroenterology practice.
+“Ninety-eight percent of available cereals are junk, so it’s actually pretty easy to pick a healthy one,” says Tamara Duker Freuman, a New York City-based dietitian who works with a gastroenterology practice.
 High sugar content disqualifies most brands, she says.
-Even many whole-grain cereals with healthy-sounding names may be lower in fiber or higher in sugar than you’d think; you really have to look at labels and ingredients.
+Even many whole-grain kinds of cereal with healthy-sounding names may be lower in fiber or higher in sugar than you’d think; you really have to look at labels and ingredients.
 To save you time, we rounded up the top picks that nutrition experts actually eat.

 Uncle Sam Original Whole Wheat & Flaxseed Cereal